MEET OUR PSYCHOLOGISTS

 Clients: Children, young people and adults

-Crysta is a Clinical Psychologist with experience working with adults and children in both private and public mental health services.
-She completed her training in New Zealand where she worked with children and adults, including providing assessment and intervention for developmental disorders such as Autism Spectrum Disorder, Attention Deficit and Hyperactivity Disorder, and Dyslexia.
-Alongside private practice, Crysta is part of an adolescent mental health hospital team where she has developed a special interest in working with adolescents and young adults who may experience anxiety, panic attacks, trauma, bullying and peer pressure, depression, low self-esteem, and self-harming behaviour.
-She can also assist with study skills and study organisation.
+Crysta is a Clinical Psychologist who has been part of the Melbourne Clinical and Child Psychology team for over 6 years.
+She completed her training in New Zealand and has a range of experience with both children and adults, including providing assessment and intervention for developmental and learning disorders.
+Crysta previously worked within an adolescent mental health hospital team and has developed a special interest in working with young people who may experience anxiety, panic attacks, trauma, bullying, depression, low self-esteem, disordered eating, school refusal, adjustment difficulties and self-harming behaviour.
 Crysta provides a comfortable and safe space for people to share their difficulties.
-She has a collaborative therapy approach to applying evidence based therapies, including Cognitive Behavioural Therapy.
-Crysta accepts referrals for adults, adolescents, and children.
+She has a collaborative approach to tailoring evidence-based therapies, including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Schema Therapy, and Dialectical Behaviour Therapy, including mindfulness.

 Dr. Nellie Lucas